Monsieur Vénus: Reception and influence

 Beyond the legal problems in Belgium, the initial reception seems to have been a mixture of titillation at the erotic content, fascination with the scandal, and amusement at the fact that this darkly sexual fantasy was from the mind of a young woman who was only twenty-four years old at the time of initial publication and reportedly not yet twenty when she wrote it.
 Even among Rachilde's friends and supporters, there was a struggle to offer praise without either a wink or a snicker.

 Monsieur Vénus was the occasion for Paul Verlaine's remark to Rachilde, "Ah!
 My dear child, if you've invented an extra vice, you'll be a benefactor of humanity!"
 In his preface to the 1889 Brossiers edition, Maurice Barrès described Monsieur Vénus as depraved, perverse, and nasty.
 He referred to it as a "sensual and mystical frenzy" and the appalling but exciting dream of a young virgin who suffered from the same hysteria as her main character.

-Even so, it was certainly Monsieur Vénus and its attendant scandal that consolidated Rachilde's position in the Parisian literary scene.
+Even so, it was Monsieur Vénus and its attendant scandal that consolidated Rachilde's position in the Parisian literary scene.
 Even a winking connection between Monsieur Vénus and the work of Charles Baudelaire was enough at the time to give Rachilde credibility within avant-garde circles.

 Oscar Wilde read the book while staying in France in 1889.
 Not only was he a fan, it is believed he drew inspiration from the novel for his own work, paying it tribute by naming the book that ensnares Dorian Gray Le Secret de Raoul.
 Monsieur Vénus is also credited with paving the way for other, less extreme, and ultimately more successful writers such as Colette to explore gender and the complexities of sexuality in their own work.